cagliari-blockchain-school/cagliari-blockchain-school/README.md

 Mirko Zichichi, IOTA Foundation

-## Hackathon & Awards
+## CTF, Hackathon & Awards

-Besides the lectures and lab sessions, the school will feature an hackathon on IOTA smart contracts.
+Besides the lectures and lab sessions, the school will feature a CTF competition and an hackathon on IOTA smart contracts.
 Participants will be grouped by the school organizers according to their background and expertise.
 The groups, composed of 3 students each, will start their projects during the last two days of the school.
 Projects can be completed offline after the school ends.

 Projects will be evaluated by the school organizers and the IOTA Foundation.
 The best three projects will receive an award in IOTA cryptocurrency.